RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Using applicative parser command line parser

-This tutorial establishes the base components for the applicative command line parser, [`bpaf`](https://crates.io/crates/bpaf) library extends it all the way to production ready state.
+This tutorial establishes the base components for an applicative command line parser, [`bpaf`](https://crates.io/crates/bpaf) library extends it all the way to production ready state.